- Purchase the complete Expat Arrivals Kuala Lumpur Guide (PDF)

 The best places to live in Kuala Lumpur

-Kuala Lumpur is a diverse city.
-From its different neighbourhoods and inhabitants to its religions and cuisines, KL is nothing if not unique.
-There is such an assortment of lifestyles here that there really is a fit for every expat and every family, especially when it comes to choosing the right area or suburb in Kuala Lumpur to call home.
+Kuala Lumpur is a diverse place.
+From its different neighbourhoods and inhabitants to its religions and cuisines, the city is nothing if not unique.
+There is such an assortment of lifestyles here that there really is a fit for every expat and every family, especially when it comes to choosing the right area or suburb to call home.

-Here are some of the most popular areas and suburbs of KL for expats.
+Here are some of the most popular areas and suburbs of Kuala Lumpur for expats.

 City dwellers in Kuala Lumpur